SmartPracticeschool/SBSPS-Challenge-4458-Sentiment-Analysis-of-COVID-19/README.md

 We extracted the tweets from Twitter with the help of Tweepy.
 The tweets are preprocessed using a combination of preprocessing techniques and labelled with the help of IBM Watson Tone Analyzer.
 We deploy a Google BERT model for fine tuning.
 All the evaluated metrics will be displayed on the dashboard using DASH framework.

 All the code will be uploaded as the task is completed.

+###For viewing the Web Application
+Refere the Readme file of the folder named 'Dashboard' for the instructions